schenkkp/copado-jira-deployments-ext/README.md

 Please work with your Jira admin to enable the following settings.

 #### Create OAuth Credentials within Jira Admin Console ([more info](https://support.atlassian.com/jira-cloud-administration/docs/integrate-with-self-hosted-tools-using-oauth/))
+*You must be a Jira org admin to set up OAuth Credentials.*

 1. Login to your Jira Cloud instance and select Settings (gear icon)  > Apps.
 2. From the sidebar, select **OAuth credentials**.